Uncleseneca/ampa-nextjs/README.md

 ## Usage

-To start annimating pages you need to do 2 things (there is an example below):
+To start animating pages you need to do 2 things (there is an example below):

 - make animations config with CSS transitions
 - wrap your page component with `<Ampa />`